Trump brings a Bush-era hawk back into the foreign policy fray

 "What President Bush did in overthrowing Saddam Hussein was to defend the critical national security interests of the United States," he said then.
 "The real issue was the threat was Saddam Hussein himself and the decision to eliminate that threat to our security and the peace and security of our friends and allies was the right decision."

-Bolton, a native of Baltimore, has worked as a political contributor to Fox News — of which Trump is an avid viewer.
-He also runs a conservative super PAC in Washington, ironically housed in the same corporate office building as the Office of the Special Counsel, which is currently investigating contacts officials with the Trump campaign had with Russia.
+Bolton, a native of Baltimore, has worked as a political contributor to Fox News, of which Trump is an avid viewer.
+He also runs a conservative super PAC in Washington, paradoxically housed in the same corporate office building as the Office of the Special Counsel, which is currently investigating contacts officials with the Trump campaign had with Russia.

 Bolton attended law school at Yale University the same time as former President Bill Clinton and former Secretary of State Hillary Clinton, and attended classes with Supreme Court Justice Clarence Thomas.